Are you frequently embarrassed on walks by your dog pulling on the leash?

 This is something to bear in mind, depending on the breed of your dog.

-To summarized, the Freedom No Pull harness comes highly recommended, and is the perfect solution for many people with dogs that pull.
+To summarize, the Freedom No Pull harness comes highly recommended and is the perfect solution for many people with dogs that pull.

 However, there are downsides, such as poorer fit in deep-chested dogs and the risk of chaffing.

 Let’s summarize our findings.